 Approved in December 2021, this plan is the guiding document for the TCS work to advance DEI in our organization.
 The plan identifies 5 key objectives and 25 strategies to obtain them.
 After collecting a baseline measurement of key metrics this year, the plan will be updated with specific targets to evaluate success going forward.

 To establish a baseline understanding of our current strengths and areas for improvement, TCS is seeking information about the demographics and diversity of our membership, as well as ideas and suggestions for how we can make TCS a more inclusive and equitable organization.
-All information collected is completely anonymous, and you can skip any questions you do not wish to answer.
+All information collected is kept confidential, and you can skip any questions you do not wish to answer.
 While entirely optional, we would sincerely appreciate it if members take the survey.

 Anti Discrimination and Anti Harassment Policy